Is there a way for me to present my research if I am unable to attend Fall Meeting?

 You can use a Mac or PC to create your poster with PowerPoint, Adobe Illustrator, Canvas, or any other program you like.
 The file size may not exceed 25 MB, and the physical poster may not exceed 48 inches wide or 36 inches tall.
 Your file must be saved as a PDF.

 Your poster’s design can make or break your presentation.
-To ensure that you don’t lose your message, it’s best to check that your design doesn’t overshadow the content, the visuals are relevant and easy to see, all text is legible, and the layout is consistent throughout.
+To ensure that you don’t lose your message, it’s best to check that your design doesn’t overshadow the content, the visuals are relevant and easy to see, all text is legible, and the layout is consistent.
+Review past winners’ posters and our poster information page for an idea of how to organize your poster.

 Each student will receive a certificate of participation after completion of the entire VPS process.
 Your abstract will become available in our database, which is still under construction, and you will have an official citation for your work as a result of your participation.
 Please note that participating includes peer reviewing three peer posters and responding to judges’ feedback if appropriate.
-The top-ranked students in each division will receive an award for their achievement, and the grand prize winner will receive funding toward lodging and airfare as well as a complimentary registration for the 2017 Fall Meeting.
+The top-ranked students in each division will receive a free year of AGU membership for their achievement, and the grand prize winner will receive funding toward lodging and airfare as well as a complimentary registration for the 2017 Fall Meeting.

 You cannot submit the same abstract to two programs simultaneously.
 If you are unable to attend Fall Meeting, there will still be time to withdraw your abstract from Fall Meeting and submit it to VPS.
 Contact [email protected] to withdraw your Fall Meeting abstract.